Giabbi/ctf-writeups-THM/Crypto-Failures/solution.md

 ```html
 <!-- TODO remember to remove .bak files -->
 ```
 <i>Daje</i> that's what we like to see!
-Before enumerating with ffuf, I wanted to see if the .bak file mentioned was actually the index page in which we are located, and what do you know, it was actually just that!
+Before enumerating with ffuf, I wanted to see if the .bak file mentioned was actually the index page in which we are located, and what do you know, it was exactly that!

 If you visit ```http://[MACHINE_IP]/index.php.bak``` we get a very interesting file.
 Probably however the challenge wanted us to find this by enumeration, so I will leave the ffuf command if you wanna do it the "right" way.
 ```bash